 Fundraising and charity leadership appointments in April 2026

-This month’s roundup of new fundraising and charity leadership appointments include announcements from the Charity Commission, Raiser, FoodCycle, Youth Music, The Brain Charity, Bowel Research UK, Brunelcare, Devon Community Foundation, Eric Liddell Community, Artswork, goDonate, Make-A-Wish UK and Big Give.
+This month’s roundup of new fundraising and charity leadership appointments include announcements from the Charity Commission, Raiser, FoodCycle, Youth Music, The Brain Charity, Bowel Research UK, Brunelcare, Devon Community Foundation, Eric Liddell Community, Artswork, goDonate, Make-A-Wish UK, Big Give and Shelterbox.

 Charity Commission for England and Wales